-She and her husband Laverne are the parents of three married children and the grandparents of three precious grandchildren!
+She and her husband Laverne are the parents of three married children and the grandparents of four precious grandchildren!

 Growing up in Cuba and Mexico as son of missionary parents, Michael A. King experienced multiple cultures and faith understandings.
 He learned to cherish the Anabaptist-Mennonite commitment to faithfully follow Jesus while wondering what alternate convictions another tradition might have shaped in him.
 Immersion in Christian thought and life at a time his Mennonite community forbade watching TV even as he gulped down secular books and novels made him wonder what was real and true and good amid competing perspectives.
 He also wrestled with the gap between Christians’ talk and walk.
 As a result, into early adulthood King came to question the existence of God and the validity of Christianity even while craving the divine.
 Often feeling at the margins, unsure to which culture he fully belonged, bred in him compassion for others marginalized by life circumstances or unjust structures.

 Although refined and chastened by life journeying, experience as pastor and publisher, academic training, and turning toward a faith in Christ enlarged by doubts and questions, lessons from King’s background continue to nurture his passions at Eastern Mennonite Seminary.
 There he is articulating such themes as "treasures of not being sure,” “transforming the shadows,” and “using power for the less powerful.”